Side Effects of Bycold are Nausea, Sleepiness, Allergic reaction, High blood pressure, Insomnia (difficulty in sleeping), Palpitations.

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
 Bycold Syrup may be taken with or without food, but it is better to take it at a fixed time.
 Take it with food if stomach upset occurs.

-Bycold Syrup is a combination of three medicines: Paracetamol / Acetaminophen, Phenylpropanolamine and Chlorpheniramine which relieve cold symptoms.
+Bycold Syrup is a combination of three medicines: Paracetamol / Acetaminophen, Phenylpropanolamine and Chlorpheniramine Maleate which relieve cold symptoms.
 Paracetamol / Acetaminophen is an analgesic (pain reliever) and antipyretic (fever reducer).
 It blocks the release of certain chemical messengers in the brain that cause pain and fever.
 Phenylpropanolamine is a decongestant which narrows the small blood vessels providing relief from congestion or stuffiness in the nose.
-Chlorpheniramine is an antiallergic which relieves allergy symptoms like runny nose, watery eyes and sneezing.
+Chlorpheniramine Maleate is an antiallergic which relieves allergy symptoms like runny nose, watery eyes and sneezing.